 Whether you’re lightheaded or unsteady or you feel like the room is spinning, dizziness is disorienting.
 It can also be a sign of an underlying health condition.
-The board-certified neurologists at Integrated Neurology Services diagnose the cause of your dizziness and offer customized treatment at four clinics located in four Northern Virginia locations in Alexandria, Falls Church, Lorton, and serving the Vienna, VA community.
+The board-certified neurologists at Integrated Neurology Services diagnose the cause of your dizziness and offer customized treatment at clinics located across Northern Virginia in Alexandria, Falls Church, and Lorton, also serving the Vienna, VA, community.
 Call Integrated Neurology Services or schedule a consultation online today.

 Dizziness Q & A

 A variety of conditions can cause dizziness, ranging from low blood sugar to neurological diseases.
 Some of the common causes of dizziness include: